Pediatric Dentistry Residency Program

 - Interview with program faculty

 Applications are accepted through the ADEA Postdoctoral Applicant Support Service (PASS).
 The application deadline is September 15, 2015.
 Applicants must also be registered with the National Matching Service.
 Please read the Information for Residency Program Applicants section below for more information.
 Correspondence regarding application and admission procedures should be directed to Sacha Brueggemann, Residency Coordinator, at the email address listed below.
 We utilize the ADEA PASS system to collect educational transcripts.
 We do not need to receive a separate copy of your transcripts during the application process.
-Selected applicants will be invited to the Twin Cities for an interview with program faculty during November 2015.
+Selected applicants will be invited to the Twin Cities for an interview with program faculty during October and November each year..

 Information for Current Residency Program Applicants